Mind, Brain, and Behavior

 Course Overview

-Students will study the structure and function of the human nervous system and its observable behavior ranging from reflexes to cognitive and social behavior.
-Learning is integrated in lecture, small groups, laboratory settings, and in directed self-learning formats.
-This is a required foundational course.
+Students will study the structure and function of the human nervous system and its observable behavior ranging from reflexes to sensorimotor, cognitive, and social behavior.
+Learning is integrated in lectures, small groups, laboratory settings, and directed self-learning formats.

 Learning Objectives